Wholesale Services Price Index (WSPI)

 The overlap period for WSPI is currently March 2022.

 An in-depth assessment of quality is conducted prior to the dissemination of estimates.
 This assessment is based on two key elements of quality (accuracy and coherence), as defined in Statistics Canada's guidelines for the validation of statistical outputs.

 The survey's data collection strategy is designed to ensure that targeted response rates are met every cycle.
 Analysts pay close attention to this metric and take the appropriate measures to ensure that the survey's coverage is thorough.
 Particular attention is also given to ensuring that sampled products or services are representative of actual transactions taking place in the market.
 These two activities, fundamental to the overall quality of the estimates, are done consistently.

 Analysts also undertake additional validation activities every cycle to ensure the coherence of survey estimates.
-These activities include the analysis of price changes period-over-period and the analysis of trends at the business/company, industry, subsector and sector levels, the certification of key contributors to price change as well as the confrontation of estimates against other related data sources.
+These activities include the analysis of price changes period-over-period and the analysis of trends at the business or company, industry, subsector and sector levels, the certification of key contributors to price change as well as the confrontation of estimates against other related data sources.
 Contextual analysis of survey results is also performed in light of prevailing economic conditions.

 Engagements with relevant stakeholders are also undertaken periodically.
 Forums involving other Statistics Canada analysts, industry stakeholders and partners at other national and international statistical agencies provide valuable insight into the development and research agenda of the program.